A Review of Generalized Zero-Shot Learning Methods: Review of GZSL Methods

-The main idea of GZSL is to classify objects of both domains (seen and unseen classes) by transferring knowledge from the seen classes to the unseen ones through semantic representations.
+The main idea of GZSL is to classify objects of both seen and unseen classes by transferring knowledge from the seen classes to the unseen ones through semantic representations.
 To achieve this, two key issues must be addressed: \textit{(i)} how to transfer knowledge from the seen classes to unseen ones; \textit(ii) how to learn a model to recognize images from both seen and unseen classes without having access to the labeled samples of unseen classes~\cite{liu2018generalized}.
-In this regard, many methods have been proposed, which can be categorized into embedding-based and generative-based methods.
-A hierarchical categorization of these methods is provided in Fig. ~\ref{Fig:taxo}.
+In this regard, many methods have been proposed, which can be broadly categorized into: